You are in good hands – we will take care of all your IAS 19 needs.

 - Cost and liability figures broken down to individual employee level, in Excel format

 How does Lux make your work easier?

-We take the burden away by undertaking the actuarial valuation on behalf of your company and ensure that the report is delivered in a timely, easy-to-use format.
+We take the burden away by undertaking the actuarial valuation on behalf of your company and ensuring that the report is delivered in a timely, easy-to-use format.

 What are the advantages of conducting an IAS 19 actuarial valuation?